Photo: iStock / Matthäus Rojek

 The park in the middle of the city attracts many visitors especially on the first warm days of spring.
 No wonder, since the 47-hectare park, which stretches from the Congress Center to St. Pauli, invites visitors to relax and offers numerous themed gardens, playgrounds and recreational facilities.
 In particular, the Japanese Garden, the largest one in Europe, becomes a unique natural spectacle during the cherry blossom season.
 From the beginning of May, the colourful water light concerts of the water organ at the Parksee will amaze visitors.

-As soon as the temperature is more than ten degrees, the people in Hamburg call it summer - and of course a portion of ice cream should not be missing!
-How lucky that the Hanseatic city has many great ice cream parlours.
-We particularly recommend these to you:
+As soon as the temperature is more than ten degrees, the people in Hamburg call it summer - and of course a portion of ice-cream should not be missing!
+How lucky that the Hanseatic city has many great ice cream parlours for the choosing.